pwtsai/pwtsai.github.io/ABOUTME.md

 I have work experience in network management, engineering, information security and testbed building.
 At college, I served in campus network operation as well as co-worked with NREN research fellows for about 7 years.
 Currently I am working in CPS Security team of Delta Research Center.
 I keep participating open-source communities since entered graduation.
 My research interests include software-defined networking, network management, cloud computing, information security and internet of things.
 It is my pleasure to explore interesting knowledge and take extraordinary adventure in world-wide network.
 Nice to see you && To see you nice !

 * Ph.D dissertation title: Using Software-defined Networking Concepts on Building Large-scale and Cross-domain Testbed over Research and Education Networks
  	+ Best Ph.D.
-Dissertation Award, Lam Research Corporation
+Dissertation Award, NCKU & Lam Research Corporation
  	+ Excellent Ph.D.
 Dissertation Award, Institute of Information & Computing Machinery
 * M.S. thesis title: On the Design and Implementation of an Adaptive Resource Management Mechanism for VM Platform